 - Silver/ gold:

-These range from blue, black, cream, lilac, chocolate and white.
+These range from blue, black, cream, lilac, chocolate, and white.

-Funny enough the white ones will often have odd coloured eyes. - Shaded/smoke:
+Funny enough, the white ones will often have odd-coloured eyes. - Shaded/smoke:

 - Patched:

-We here at IndulgeYourPet firmly believe that a Persian cat will help make any house “calmer”.
-After all, it’s difficult to get excited or cause a ruckus when looking at a Persian because they just seem to make you want to sit down and relax.
+We at IndulgeYourPet firmly believe that a Persian cat will help make any house “calmer.”
+After all, it’s challenging to get excited or cause a stir when looking at a Persian because they seem to make you want to sit down and relax.
+This feeling is even more vital when combined with the Persian’s laid-back and gentle attitude towards life.

 Now we don’t want to…

-Imply that these cats are boring, because they also have some behaviors that are same as the other cats such as play fighting, furniture scratching and jumping on the counter which can frustrate the owner.
-But these guys aren’t overly active and once you’ve told them not to do something 5 or 10 times, they seem to finally understand.
+This implies that these cats are boring because they also have some behaviors that are the same as the other cats, such as play fighting, furniture scratching, and jumping on the counter, which can frustrate the owner.
+But these guys aren’t overly active, and once you’ve told them not to do something 5 or 10 times, they seem to understand finally.
+The best thing about these cats is that they are friendly and loving.
+They love it when you pick up and hold them; you can find them even close to strangers and sneak on the stranger’s lap.
+Mostly, you will find them purring, and they rarely meow, making it a quiet and soft-voiced cat.

 You’ll rarely find…

-Not extremely intelligent.
-But we here at IndulgeYourPet prefer to think of them as too relaxed to learn and too relaxed to pay attention.
-Either way though, if you’re looking for a cat that will perform tricks for you or lean how to fetch, it’s fair to say that a Persian is definitely not right for you.
+They are said to be not extremely intelligent.
+But we here at IndulgeYourPet prefer to think of them as too relaxed to learn and too simple to pay attention to.
+Either way, if you’re looking for a cat that will perform tricks for you or learn how to fetch, it’s fair to say that a Persian is unsuitable.
+And while we’re on why a Persian cat might not be ideal for someone, we should point out a few additional points you will want to consider.

 First…